 Break it up!

-Simple changes to your everyday ergonomics will go a long way in preventing RSIs in the workplace, but there's more you can do, too.
-Taking brief breaks, stretching your hands and wrists, standing and walking when you can, and getting plenty of exercise away from work will all help in the fight against RSIs.
+Simple changes to your everyday ergonomics will go a long way in preventing RSIs in the workplace, but there's more you can do to help in the fight against RSIs.

 RSIs develop over time, become much more severe if they go untreated, and can potentially require long-term physical therapy and rehabilitation.
 As is often the case, the best approach is all-out prevention.